tripott/todo-cli-summer18/README.md

 ## `search`

-Search uses a keyword and filters out all todo items then displays all todo items that contain that keyword.
+Search uses a keyword and filters out all todo items then displays all todo items that are relevant to the search.

 **Examples**